dgerabagi/data-curation-environment/flattened_repo.md

 The goal of the **Parallel Co-Pilot Panel** is to create an integrated, **persistent** environment within VS Code specifically for managing, comparing, diffing, and testing multiple AI-generated code responses.

-**Core Workflow (C89 Update):** The primary interaction model is now **parse-centric**.
-The user pastes a raw, complete AI response into a simple text area.
-The extension then parses this raw text into a structured, read-only view, separating the AI's plan from its code artifacts.
-This transforms the panel from a simple text editor into an intelligent review and analysis tool.
+**Core Workflow (C91 Update):** The primary interaction model is now **parse-centric** and **globally controlled**.
+The user pastes raw AI responses into simple text areas in each tab.
+A single, global "Parse All" button then processes the raw text in all tabs simultaneously, transforming their UIs into a structured, read-only view.
+This view separates the AI's plan from its code artifacts and includes a new "Associated Files" list for at-a-glance validation.

 ## 2. Core Concepts

 1.  **Dedicated View Container:** The panel has its own icon in the Activity Bar, providing a distinct, full-height space for its UI.
 2.  **Stateful & Persistent:** The content of all tabs, context fields, and the current cycle number are automatically saved.
 The state persists across sessions and when moving the panel to a new window.
-3.  **Parse-on-Demand:** Each tab starts as a simple `textarea`.
-After the user pastes a response, a "Parse Response" button processes the raw text.
+3.  **Global Parse-on-Demand:** A single "Parse All Responses" button in the main header controls the view mode for all tabs.
-4.  **Structured, Readable View:** After parsing, the `textarea` is replaced by a static, read-only view that:
+4.  **Structured, Readable View:** After parsing, each tab's `textarea` is replaced by a static, read-only view that:
     *   Renders the AI's summary and plan as **formatted Markdown**.
     *   Uses **collapsible sections** for the main UI areas (Cycle Info, Summary, etc.) to manage screen real estate.
+    *   Displays an **"Associated Files" list** with indicators (`✓`/`✗`) showing if the files exist in the workspace.
     *   Displays individual, **syntax-highlighted** code blocks for each file.
 5.  **Live Testing via "Swap":** The core innovation is a "swap" feature.
 The user can, with a single click, exchange the content of a parsed file block with its corresponding source file in the workspace.
-6.  **Integrated Diffing:** Users can click on a file detected in a response to see an immediate diff view comparing the AI's suggestion against the current workspace file.
+6.  **Integrated Diffing:** Users can click on a file in the "Associated Files" list to see an immediate diff view comparing the AI's suggestion against the current workspace file.
 7.  **Cycle Navigator:** A UI to navigate back and forth through the history of development cycles, loading the corresponding AI responses for each cycle.
 8.  **Metadata Display:** Each response tab will display key metadata, such as token counts and similarity scores, to help the user quickly evaluate the AI's output.